onlabsorg/stilo/README.md

 stilo run server
 ```

-Once the HTTP server is running, your document source will be accessible an the
+Once the HTTP server is running, your document source will be accessible at the
 URL `http:/loclahost:8010/home/path/to/doc`.

 >   Of course, with the same command, you can even serve your documents over